 Provided the Strategic Action Objectives that is attached to these minutes.

-Favorite funny event for the 1st day; 7th grade talk on day one on “how cute those little 5th graders are.”

 District is very excited about the 100-year celebration of RMS.
 Bittersweet about Mr. Gartski’s departure as his leadership has been so valuable to the district, family and most importantly the students.
 Initiating a search this fall to recruit a new principal for RMS.
 This will be a tiered process including the board, teachers, parents, and hopefully some kids.
 Rest assured they understand the gravity of having the right person in this role.

 Dawne Simmons is retiring tomorrow so there have been many celebrations over the past week.
 Our new communications director is Stephanie Rath and has been working with Dawne the last few days and officially starts on Monday September 11th.